pearu/pearu.github.io/using_omniscidb_conda.md

 Assuming that the omniscidb server is running (see above), let's try to connect to it using different clients.
-For the following instructions, use a different shell prompt from the one that runs the server.
-When opening the new shell prompt, you'll may need to initialize conda bash hook:
+For the following instructions, use a shell prompt that is different from the one that runs the server (unless it has been put to background).
+When opening the new shell prompt, you'll may need to initialize the conda bash hook:

 ```bash
 $ eval "$(/path/to/miniconda3/bin/conda shell.bash hook)"